Common Language Facilitators

 Dr. Clementia Murembe Neema is a senior lecturer in the Faculty of Interdisciplinary Studies (FIS) at Mbarara University of Science and Technology in Southwestern Uganda, heading the department of Human Development and Relational Sciences.
 She is a social-anthropologist and ethnographic researcher and teaches Gender and Development, focusing on anthropology and evolution of gender; Gender mainstreaming; and Political Economy of Women Healthcare services.
 Additionally, Clementia trained as a Digital Storytelling facilitator in 2019 and currently is very involved in helping create digital stories stories to support her many projects and initiatives.

-Mutatina Robens is the DST focal person at Health Child Uganda where he has worked for the past 6 years while pursuing his Masters degree in Business Development.
-As well as being a skilled DST editor, Mutatina is responsible for coordinating all the DST work with Healthy Child Uganda including contacting and vetting potential participants, introducing them to the other DST team members, and generally providing continuity throughout the DST creation and sharing process.
-The stories Mutatina has facilitated have been shared to thousands of community members across Uganda to advance child, maternal, and adolescent health.
+Mutatina Robens is the DST focal person at Health Child Uganda where he has worked for the past 6 years on different Maternal, Newborn, Child and Adolescent Health Initiatives.
+He holds a Bachelor of Science in Public Health and a Master of Science in Health Information Technology.
+As well as being a skilled DST crafting facilitator, Mutatina is responsible for coordinating all the DST work with Healthy Child Uganda including contacting and vetting potential participants, introducing them to the other DST team members, and generally providing continuity throughout the DST creation and sharing process.
+The stories Mutatina has facilitated have been shared to thousands of community members across Uganda to advance maternal, newborn, child and adolescent health.

 Barbara Naggayi is a lecturer in the Interdisciplinary Studies Faculty at Mbarara University of Science and Technology focusing on Environment and Sustainability.
 She is currently pursuing her PhD in the same discipline and uses her extensive presentation and facilitation skills as a Digital Story sharing expert with the Ugandan DST Facilitation team.
 Barbara has been involved in other consulting capacities throughout the DST process and has a strong focus on developing and maintaining ethical DST practice in the many unique contexts of the Ugandan setting.